kalaiselvan369/kalaiselvan369.github.io/docs/_posts/2023-06-08-programming-basics-kotlin.markdown

 ## Data types

 Each data has a type.
-We have predefined data types such as
+Kotlin has predefined data types such as

 1. Numbers  - Int, Float, Literal Constants
 2. Characters